axonops/documentation/docs/installation/kubernetes/minikube.md

 minikube start --memory 8192 --cpus=4
 minikube addons enable storage-provisioner
 ```
 **:warning: Make sure you use a recent version of minikube.
-Also check available [drivers](https://minikube.sigs.k8s.io/docs/drivers/) and select the most appropiate for your platform**
+Also check available [drivers](https://minikube.sigs.k8s.io/docs/drivers/) and select the most appropriate for your platform**

 ## Helmfile